 Did you notice that whenever “Other” popular vote share went above 2% the election result got all messed up?
 Unaffiliated voters swing elections.
 1992 and 2000 elections were a lot more controversial and 1992 election was especially a crazy one.
 Ross Perot got 18.9% of the popular vote and helped Bill Clinton win the election.
-Ross Perot appealed to a lot of Republican voters between 1992 and 1996.
+Ross Perot appealed to a lot of Republican voters in both the 1992 and 1996 elections.
 Bill Clinton was so unpopular among democrats in 1992 that he did not even get all of his base democrat constituency.
 He only got 43% of overall popular vote and still won the Election.

 2000 Presidential elections were a lot closer to 2016 elections in character.
 A lot of people were sick of Bill Clinton’s escapades in the White House and that created a lot of uncertainty among the unaffiliated voters.
 Al Gore (I practically invented internet fame) paid for it.

 You may say that is all fine and dandy Mr. Faker but how can a person with 46.1% votes win over a person with 48.3% of popular vote.
-American founding fathers (wonder why we never talk about founding mothers) were smart enough to realize that popular vote alone may not represent what is best for the country.
+American founding fathers realized a long time ago that popular vote alone may not represent what is best for the country.
 They introduced Electoral College system to temper down densely populated areas overpowering countryside.
 Here is a simple way to explain the process from a video game perspective.
 Imagine a game with 50 levels (50 States) and the winner is awarded certain number of medals (Electoral College Votes) for each level depending on the difficulty of that level.
 This is where it gets complicated.
 The winner of each level is determined by the number of points (popular votes) scored by the player in that level.
 The person with highest number of points (popular votes) in that level wins it and gets the predetermined medals.
 Are you with me so far… well here is the rub.
 Some levels may allow you to score a lot more points than the other levels but the winner of any level only gets the predetermined number of medals allocated to that level (i.e., even if the winner gets 100% of the points in that level, the winner can’t carry over those points to other levels.)
 Capisce?
 The idea is that the winner of the game has to be good enough at each and every level.

 This is where Mr. Trump played the game well.
 He barely managed to get enough points to win each level (he barely won most of his levels and lost big in some levels.)
 That did not matter as he managed to win the most number of levels and that gave him most medals (Electoral College votes.)
 Mrs. Clinton on the other hand won some of her levels with massive points lead and lost close battles in most levels (i.e., she did not win enough total medals.)
 For example, Mrs. Clinton lost Michigan by ~11,500 votes (almost 5 million votes were cast) and it did not matter.
 Mr. Trump got the entire 16 Electoral College votes from Michigan.
 Similar story in Wisconsin, Pennsylvania, and Florida.
 All went to Trump.
 On the flip side, Mr. Trump lost by a landslide in California (Mrs. Clinton won by a whopping 3.5 million vote lead and she still only got 55 Electoral College Votes.)